19hours/sg-statutes/Acts/Planning Act.md

 (5) Where the competent authority intends to develop or to carry out works within a conservation area on any land belonging to him, he may be directed by the Minister to furnish to the Minister particulars relating to the development or works and the Minister may give such further directions as he considers fit in relation thereto.

-(6) The Minister may authorise, by notification in theGazette, either generally or in relation to any specified area —
+(6) Despite section 12, the Minister may authorise, by notification in theGazette, either generally or in relation to any specified area —

 (a) any development of land;